horvathgyozo/alkfejl-2017/02/README.md

 The [`@Data` annotation](https://projectlombok.org/features/Data) comes from the Lombok library, and it helps reducing the boilerplate code by autogenerating the setter, getters and constructors.

 If we run the application at this point, we can see in the h2 web console in the browser under `http://localhost:8080/h2`, that a Student table was created based on the informations of the entity class.
-If we gave an `import.sql`, then there should be some data in it:
+If we gave an `src/main/resources/import.sql`, then there should be some data in the table:

 ```sql
 insert into student (first_name, last_name, neptun) values ('John', 'Wick', 'abcdef1');